meanmodemoda/msdv-data-structures/master_README.md

 **Week 2** - Use `ceerio` to extract and save content.
 Observe the HTML element structure in one of the AA text files, use appropriate selectors to extract address content.
 Use various string methods to clean up content and save to a JSON file.

+**Week 2** - Use API to extract additional data using existing data as query component.
+Write data into a composite array structure and save to a JSON file.
 <br>
 <br>
 For detailed documentation for each week's assignment, refer to the individual README.md files.